Dianne DeLorenzo, DVM

 Dr. Goldberg has special interests in internal medicine, preventative medicine, dentistry, dermatology, and clinical pathology.
 She especially enjoys getting to know her patients and clients and practicing high-quality medicine in all her patients’ life stages.
 Dr. Goldberg is a member of the Veterinary Medical Association of New York City and New York State Veterinary Medical Society as well as the American Veterinary Medical Association (AVMA) and the American Animal Hospital Association (AAHA).
 She is a USDA-accredited veterinarian.

 During her free time, Dr. Goldberg enjoys reading, bicycling, photography, film, and exploring the city’s diverse cultures and cuisines.
-Dr. Goldberg resides in New Jersey with her husband Edgar, their daughter, and their cat Chloe.
+Dr. Goldberg resides in New Jersey with her husband Edgar, their daughter, and their cat Lionel.

 Rose Burdon, BVSc MRCVS